-Defense Lawyer Brandon Shroy aggressively defends Drug Abuse and Possession allegations
+Defense Lawyer Brandon Shroy aggressively defends drug crime allegations

-Drug offenses range from low level misdemeanors to high level felonies.
-All drug offenses carry a stigma that makes employment and housing more difficult.
+Columbus Criminal Defense Attorney Brandon Shroy defends drug crime charges ranging from misdemeanors to high level felonies.
+All drug offenses carry a stigma that makes housing and employment more difficult.

 Columbus Criminal Defense Lawyer Brandon Shroy is a former drug court prosecutor and is experienced at navigating the ever-changing dynamics between punishment and rehabilitation in the courts.
 Let him help you avoid jail and prison, and defeat addiction, so you can get back to life.

 frequently asked questions about drug Offenses|Drug Charges in Ohio

 What rehabilitation programs are available through Franklin County courts?

 Possession of drugs besides marijuana are almost exclusively charged as felonies.
 Depending on the details, the charges may be eligible for drug court through the Franklin County Municipal Court, run by Judge Cindi Morehart.
 The program is geared toward rehabilitation.
 Group and individual counseling with regular drug screens are meant to keep participants accountable (jail is possible but is generally minimal) while emphasizing the participants' wellbeing.
 Upon successful completion of the program, many criminal charges are dismissed.

 What if my drug charge is in the Franklin County Common Pleas Court?

 An option in the Franklin County Common Pleas Court is Treatment is Essential to Success (TIES).
 TIES is intensive probation held in Judge Stephen McIntosh's courtroom 4B in the Common Pleas Court.
 Participants have close contact with Judge McIntosh and a team of professionals working toward recovery.